ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

-CUSTOMER CHURN TEMPLATE on MICROSOFT SQL SERVER R SERVICES
+CUSTOMER CHURN TEMPLATE on MICROSOFT SQL SERVER ML SERVICES
 ----------------------------------------------------------

-This template demonstrates how to build and deploy a customer churn prediction model in a retail scenario using [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx).
+This template demonstrates how to build and deploy a customer churn prediction model in a retail scenario using [SQL Server ML Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services).
 For a full description of the template, visit the [template](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1) in Cortana Analytics gallery.

 REQUIREMENTS